 - Google Maps: Users will be able to access turn-by-turn navigation to your guide's central location and other locations of your choosing, such as local restaurants or nearby parking.

 - Static Maps: Upload a .JPG or .PNG image file for your guide.
 These maps typically include a campus map, internal floor plans, and/or a booth layout for an exhibit hall or poster session.

-- Interactive Maps: This type of map is available for Premium and Branded plans only.
+- Interactive Maps: This type of map is available for Premium and Metered plans.
 With this feature, you can create links between content and locations.
-Click here for more information!

-The Google Maps functionality is available on all plan levels!
-If you include the General Info module in your guide, users will be able to access turn-by-turn navigation to your guide's central location.
+If you include the General Info module in your guide, users will be able to access turn-by-turn navigation to your guide location.